open-socialism/open-socialism-site/open-socialism/criticisms/there-are-great-dc-countries.md

 [Households in the highest 10 percent for net wealth own roughly 53 per cent of total net wealth, the richest 1 per cent control 21 per cent, while the top 0.1 per cent own 10 per cent of total net wealth](http://www.ssb.no/a/english/publikasjoner/pdf/rapp_201235_en/rapp_201235_en.pdf){:target="_blank"}.

 However, thanks to the strong welfare available this wealth inequality is much less segregating and promoting of divides in class.

+### Norway is still dependent on the global economy

+Norway may have great welfare and regulation, but it still buys cheap goods made by poor people in other countries.
+These goods are made with a lot of polution and the workers are not fairly redeemed for their work.
+The balance for Norway is still based on a form of exploitation.

 ### Conclusion of Norway